-Not Developed (ND), Developing Towards (DT), Developed (D), Well Developed (WD)
+Not Developed (ND), Developing Towards (OT), Developed (D), Well Developed (WO)

 APST ND DT D WD • Demonstrate knowledge and understanding of the concepts, substance and structure of the content and teaching strategies of the teacher area.
 2.1 • Implement teaching strategies for using ICT to expand curriculum learning opportunities for students.
 2.6 • Include a range of teaching strategies.
 3.3 • Demonstrate knowledge of a range of resources, including ICT, that engage students in their learning.
-3.4 • Demonstrate a range of verbal and non-verbal communication strategies to support student engagement.
-3.5 • Seek and apply constructive feedback from supervisors and teachers to improve teaching practice 6.3
+3.4 • Demonstrate e a range of verbal and non-verbal communication strategies to support student engagement.
+3.5 • Seek and apply constructive feedback from supervisors and teachers to improve teaching practice 6.3 relation to this section.